Groupon is a deal-of-the-day website that offers discounted gift certificates which can be used at local or national companies.

 - Ability to Short Sell Groupon stock: Groupon is a company that still has to battle significant headwinds that are hampering its progress and growth.
 That being said, the CEO’s strategy is showing signs of success, and there will likely be periods of reversal and volatility.
 Short selling will allow you to profit from either rises or drops in the price.

-- Advanced Trading Platform: AvaTrade provides its traders with the most popular trading platform on the market, MetaTrader 4.
-This platform is a tried and tested trading platform that is easy to use and offers a wealth of trading tools and features.
+- Advanced Trading Platforms: AvaTrade provides its traders with the most popular trading platforms on the market: MetaTrader 4 and MetaTrader 5.
+These platforms are tried and tested trading platforms that are easy to use and offer a wealth of trading tools and features.

-- Automated Trading Solutions: AvaTrade offers automated trading which allows traders to easily set their trading parameters, ensuring that no trading opportunities are missed.
+- Automated Trading Solutions: AvaTrade offers automated trading which allows traders to easily set their trading parameters, ensuring that no trading opportunities are missed, as well as Autochartist and Guardian Angel add-ons.

 - Secure deposits and withdrawals: Thanks to high-level encryption of stored and transferred personal data, you can rest easy that your information is protected and safe.